CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs.md

 Use `^6` or `^7` in your `engines.node` if you need to target the pre-installed version for a given release.

-## Pre-installed modules

-We currently provide these pre-installed modules:

-**You can use any version of node you need and any modules you need.
-Preinstall version is only for faster deployment process.**

-* phantomjs

-New versions will be added as they are released and are only available with pre-installed versions of node.

 ## Environment injection

 Clever Cloud can inject environment variables that are defined in the